matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/install-standalone-matrixone.md

 ```

 !!! info
-    MatrixOne is not fully supported by ARM for now; MacOS M1 chips and above can use source to build MatrixOne as shown above.
+    MatrixOne only supports installation on ARM chipset with source code build; if you are using MacOS M1 and above, please use source code build to install MatrixOne as shown above.
+Using release binary files from X86 chipset will lead to unknown problems.

 ### 2.Launch MatrixOne server